MopyKing/RecipesApp/README.md

 # introduction
-RecipesApp is a Java project that you can use to get Isreali cooking recipes.
+RecipesApp is a Java project that you can use to get Japanese cooking recipes.

 # Deployment
 1. Install Android Studio on your computer and pair your phone with Androis Studio.